Germany: Thuringia state premier Kemmerich quits, 'effective immediately' | DW | 08.02.2020

 "For reasons of political legitimacy, the coalition partners are convinced that, regardless of the election of a new premier, fresh elections need to take place in Thuringia," coalition leaders announced in a joint statement.

-Merkel's center-right conservatives have long been split over overtures from the far-right AFD, formed in 2013, and aversions among some CDU members to Germany's ex-communist Left.
+Merkel's center-right conservatives have long been split over overtures from the far-right AFD, formed in 2013, and aversions among some CDU members to Germany's ex-communist Left, dating back to Soviet dominated East Germany.

+Intervening while on a trip to southern Africa, Merkel said her CDU party rejected AfD-backed majorities and would do "everything we can to make clear that this is in no way what our party represents."

 ipj/jlw (dpa, epd, AFP)